AleMorales/VPL/docs/src/manual/VPL.md

 additional data from the lhs to the rhs function.
 Then, the lhs function should return a tuple, where the first element is still `true` or `false` (to indicate whether the rule matches a node) and the second element is a tuple of `Context` objects associated to the nodes being matched.
-If not match occurs, it is sufficient to return `(false, ())`, where `()` indicates an empty tuple.
+If no match occurs, it is sufficient to return `(false, ())`, where `()` indicates an empty tuple.
 The rhs function should then be a function that takes as first argument the `Context` object of the node being replaced, and an additional argument for